dortania/OpenCore-Install-Guide/Setting up your Config/Skylake.md

 **Quirk**: Settings for ACPI.

 * FadtEnableReset: Enable reboot and shutdown on legacy hardware, not recommended unless needed
-* NormalizeHeaders: Cleanup ACPI header fields, irrelevant in 10.14
+* NormalizeHeaders: Cleanup ACPI header fields, irrelevant for macOS Mojave 10.14 and higher
 * RebaseRegions: Attempt to heuristically relocate ACPI memory regions
 * ResetHwSig: Needed for hardware that fail fail to maintain hardware signature across the reboots and cause issues with waking from hibernation